Head of School Update

 Leadership and happiness expert Arthur Brooks explains, “…self-denial takes our cravings out of the control of our lizard brains, and delivers them to our prefrontal cortex, where we have a chance to manage them consciously.
 Decades of research have shown that self-efficacy strongly predicts well-being in many areas of life.”

+There are 3 rules to reap benefits of self-sacrifice: 1.
+Connect your sacrifice to an altruistic motive.
+Do it to improve the well-being of others and not to just benefit yourself.
+Fear or guilty motives won't work.
 2. Whatever you give up needs to be small enough to successfully demonstrate self-control.
 Proving to yourself that you can master small things can help lead to permanent change when you tackle more important forms of self-mastery.
+3. Whatever you enjoy, be sure to schedule breaks from that activity to reset your enjoyment and build up your self-mastery muscles.

 Student Accomplishments